jas34/scheduledwf/README.md

 ### Motivation
 - In digital space there are many use cases that are solved by running schedulers.
 Some of the common cases are:
-	1. publishing site maps for an e-commerce website.
+	1. publish site map for an e-commerce website.
 	2. refresh cache everyday at a fix time.
-	3. send an email notification to operations regarding health of system and many more.
+	3. send an email notification at a scheduled time, etc.
 - If your architecture is micro services based then you have only two options:
-	1. to add scheduling capability (like Quartz, spring scheduler) in the service which needs to execute some scheduling task.
+	1. either to add scheduling capability (like Quartz scheduler, spring scheduler, etc) in the service that needs to schedule a task.
-	2. to setup a separate micro service, which will solve all scheduling use cases.
+	2. or to setup a separate micro service, which will perform scheduling for all use cases.
 This service interact with other service for data needs through REST APIs.
 - In the end we have unnecessary mesh of schedulers.
-After certain point the setup is completely out of control.
+After certain point of time  the setup is completely out of control.
 - Solution to the problem is _Schedule Conductor workflow_:
-	- This can be deployed as replacement of conductor server.
+	- This can be deployed in place of conductor server.
 	- Embedded conductor provides service orchestration capability.
 	- Extension module provides scheduling capability.
 	- Conductor workflow with cron expression can be scheduled through REST API.
-	- Scheduled job spawned internally starts workflow at scheduled time.
+	- Scheduled job spawned internally starts a workflow at a scheduled time.
 - _Schedule Conductor workflow_ is extendable to work with all persistence stores supported by conductor.

 *Quickly use able in _PRODUCTION_*: